Poincar{\'e} series and linking of Legendrian knots: Behaviour of at

-In all this section, we make the assumption that $\text{dim}(M)=3$ and that the smooth Anosov vector field $V$ preserves a smooth \emph{contact form} $\alpha$, i.e. $\mathcal{L}_V\alpha=0$.
-This is for instance the case when $V$ is the geodesic vector field on the unit cotangent bundle of a negatively curved surface.
-In particular, the currents $[\Sigma_1]$ and $[\Sigma_2]$ are elements of $\mathcal{D}^{\prime 2}(M)$.
+In this section, we use the same conventions as in Section~\ref{s:zeta}, i.e. we are in the set-up of Theorem~\ref{t:meromorphic}.
+Recall that the currents $[\Sigma_1]=[\Sigma(c_1)]$ and $[\Sigma_2]=[\Sigma(c_2)]$ are elements of $\mathcal{D}^{\prime 2}(M)$.
 Given the fact that they are currents of integration over a smooth closed curve, we also note that, for $i=1,2$,